t8dash/react-store/README.md

 let counterStore = new PersistentStore(0, "counter");
 ```

-The way data gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be overridden by setting `options.serialize` and `options.deserialize` in `new PersistentStore(data, storageKey, options?)`.
-By default, they are `JSON.stringify()` and `JSON.parse()`.
+🔹 The way data gets saved to and restored from a browser storage entry (including filtering out certain data or otherwise rearranging the saved data) can be redefined by setting `options.serialize` and `options.deserialize` in `new PersistentStore(data, storageKey, options?)`.
+By default, these options act like `JSON.stringify()` and `JSON.parse()` respectively.

+🔹 `PersistentStore` skips interaction with the browser storage in non-browser environments, which makes it equally usable with SSR.